African Queen (1792 ship)

 African Queen was built at Folkestone in 1780, though almost surely under a different name.
-She became a slave ship in 1792 and made two complete slave voyages.
-On her first slave voyage she suffered a high mortality, both among her slaves and her captains and crew.
-A privateer captured her in 1795 as she was on her way to Jamaica with slaves while on her third slave trading voyage.
+In 1792, she became a Bristol-based slave ship in the triangular trade in enslaved people.
+She made two complete voyages transporting enslaved people.
+On the first of these voyages she suffered a high mortality, both among her captives and her captains and crew.
+A privateer captured her in 1795 as she was on her way to Jamaica with captives while on her third voyage transporting enslaved people.